 It was with Miss Lydia that our longest serving enthusiastic teacher Jenny formed her passion for ballet, alongside Cressida and several other ladies of the Club.

-More recently Senior Grade members have become involved in back stage production, helping with scenery, lighting, music and costume manufacturing, thus discovering and developing their skills and forming a sound basis for a possible career in the industry.
-Some pupils are invited to get involved with Cirencester Operatic Society, alongside Jenny to gain valuable experience in a different genre.
+More recently Senior Grade members have become involved in backstage production, helping with scenery, lighting, music and costume manufacturing, thus discovering and developing their skills and forming a sound basis for a possible career in the industry.

 In 2007, as recognition of its contribution and value to the community the Club was granted charitable status and will, we hope, continue to build upon its strengths into the next decade.

-Image © National Portrait Gallery, London – used under the Creative Commons licence.
+Image © National Portrait Gallery, London – used under the Creative Commons license.